bor0/gidti/manuscript/chapter5.md

 has_odd (Cons x l') = if (even x) then False else has_odd l'
 ```

-Now, to prove that a list of even numbers contains no odd numbers, we can use the following type definition:
+To prove that a list of even numbers contains no odd numbers, we can use the following type definition:

 ```
 even_members_list_only_even : (l : MyList Nat) ->